-The guidance applies only to offshore energy installations and associated activity, such as helicopter movements, where policing responsibility lies with Police Scotland.
-These installations are in the northern and central North Sea, and west of Shetland in Scottish waters of the UK Continental Shelf north of the latitude 55° 50' 00".
+The guidance applies only to offshore oil and gas installations and associated activity, such as helicopter movements, where Policing responsibility lies with Grampian Police.
+These installations are in the UK sector of the northern and central North Sea, and west of Shetland.

-For incidents occurring out with these areas, companies should liaise with the appropriate Police Forces.
+For incidents occurring outwith these areas, companies should liaise with the appropriate police forces.